ericpzh/common_crawl_covid/README.md

 The 6 hour time window isn't quite enough for me to get to 1000 as the aforementioned trade-off says.
 One strategy is to parallelize the search since python isn't a language that is known for its speed.
 Still, with strict criteria, getting to 1000 within 6 hours is not possible for me.

+# Results:

+Results in pages1.txt is a comma-seperated list of url.